 The Town should continue to pursue opportunities to capitalize the Housing Trust to enable the Trust to competitively respond to market opportunities as they arise.
-Thus far, the Housing Fund has received about \$436,209 in funding from a fee in-lieu of actual units through the Arbor Glen development and anticipates another \$436,209 for the other Active Adult Neighborhood Development, Ridgewood at Stow.
+Thus far, the Housing Fund has received about \$236,408 in funding from a fee in-lieu of actual units through the Arbor

+Glen development and anticipates another \$236,408 for the other Active Adult Neighborhood Development, Ridgewood at Stow.

-Additional funding could be raised from a number of resources including further payments inlieu of units for the inclusionary zoning bylaw, negotiations with developers, private donations and a regular commitment of each year's CPA revenue to affordable housing, e.g., 10% to 25%, in order to fund local affordable housing initiatives.
+Additional funding could be raised from a number of resources including borrowing funds, further payments in-lieu of units for the inclusionary zoning bylaw, negotiations with developers, private donations and a regular commitment of each year's CPA revenue to affordable housing, e.g., 10% to 25%, in order to fund local affordable housing initiatives.
 For example, Scituate recently approved the transfer of \$700,000 currently reserved for housing in its Community Preservation Fund to their new Housing Trust Fund.
 This funding will provide a big boost to Scituate's efforts to begin investing in the implementation of their recently-approved Housing Production Plan.
 The Grafton Housing Trust receives 10% of the annual CPA allocation but is also encouraged to approach the CPC for additional CPA funding on special initiatives, and other municipalities have done the same.
 Harwich funnels payments from its cell tower lease to its Affordable Housing Fund and also sold a piece of property, the proceeds of which were dedicated to its Housing Fund.
-Additionally, the Housing Trust should amend its bylaws to gain the ability to loan funds as a means to leverage its funding.